civicrm/civicrm-dev-docs/docs/financial/financialentities.md

 * contact id (not used in core but can be used in extensions - e.g. this is used in the [connectors](https://github.com/eileenmcnaughton/nz.co.fuzion.connectors) extension to link some accounts to one Xero account & others to a different one).
 * is_header_account

-In addition there are some functional fields that affect how Salex Taxes are calculated:
+In addition there are some functional fields that affect how Sales Taxes are calculated:

 * tax_rate
 * is_tax